leocities/front-end-test-boilerplate/README.md

 ## Provided

 A json file, containing very little data, and a png of the visual we want this component to use.
-The visual is inspired by one of our sites (http://www.idatastart.com/en/products/product/CMMIXA0/vehicles)

 ## Requirements